dib-lab/2022-paper-branchwater-software/manuscript.md

 This approach leverages the core features of sourmash to efficiently keep queries in memory and batch-process metagenome sketches without storing them all in memory.
-The approach also takes advantage of the effective immutability of queries, which can be easily shared without data races by multiple processing threads.
+The approach also takes advantage of the effective immutability of queries, which can be shared without data races by multiple processing threads.

 ### Executing sra_search at the command line

-sra_search takes in search parameters as well as two text files, one containing a list of query file paths and one containing a lits of subject file paths.
+`sra_search` takes in search parameters as well as two text files, one containing a list of query file paths and one containing a list of subject file paths.
 Upon execution, it reports the number of query sketches loaded and the number of subject file paths found, and then begins the search.
-It progressively reports the number of sketches searched in blocks of 10000 along with any matches.
+It progressively reports the number of sketches searched in blocks of 10000, and outputs matches to a CSV File.

 We typically run sra_search in a snakemake workflow, which manages environment variables and input/output files.